 — (@anivlz) August 28, 2021

 It’s worth pointing out that Skillshare used to offer a small selection of free classes.
-However, they did away with their free classes in September 2021.
+However, they did away with the Skillshare free courses in September 2021 and as of early 2023, there’s no indication those classes will ever come back.

 At the time, they released an announcement on the Skillshare platform saying, “On September 15th, 2021, all existing free classes on Skillshare will automatically switch over to become a part of the membership catalog.”

-While it’s a little disappointing that there are no longer free classes available on the Skillshare platform, the reality is the selection was already pretty small and all of their best online classes required a membership anyway.
+While it’s a little disappointing that there are no longer free classes or free membership options available on the Skillshare platform, the reality is the selection was already pretty small and all of their best online classes required a membership anyway.

 Plus, you can try Skillshare free for one month with this special offer.